Cold Brew Coffee Business: Add High-Margin Cold Beverages to Your Menu

 Countertop systems$1,000–$3,000VariousGrowing volume

-EquipmentCostCapacityBest For
+EquipmentCostCapacityBest for

 Commercial brewing tanks$5,000–$15,00020–100 gallonsWholesale production